MatthiasJY/MatthiasJY/README.md

 ## About Me 👨🏻‍💻

 **Hello!**
-I was a media planner for 4 years and I wanted to complement my media planning skills with **something new, exciting, and creative**.
-Leveraging on my existing skills to **extract insights from campaigns, automate workflows, and build impactful visualizations**, I found just the perfect skill for that: **Data Analytics!** I've started to become proficient in **optimizing SQL queries, writing Python scripts for analytics, and using Tableau dashboards** to make informed strategic decisions.
+I was in the marketing industry for 4 years, and based on my existing skills to **extract insights from campaigns, automate workflows, and build impactful visualizations**, I found the perfect complementary skill for that: **Data Analytics!** I've started to become proficient in **optimizing SQL queries, writing Python scripts for analytics, and using Tableau dashboards** to make informed strategic decisions.
 Ultimately, I want to focus on **solving business challenges** and **uncover growth opportunities through the numbers and figures**, and I aim to achieve that through these new skills.

-Stay tuned for more updates as I continue to hone my technical skills in SQL, Python, Tableau and more, while exploring how Data can bring a new sense of adventure and excitement into my life!

 ### Techincal Skills 🛠️